williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 ##### User Provisioning Action Type

-Specifies the user provisioning action during authentication when an IdP user is not linked to an existing Okta user
+Specifies the user provisioning action during authentication when an IdP user is not linked to an existing Okta user.

 |-------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Action Type | Description                                                                                                                                                                                      |